 Maura joined the Cambia Grove team in April 2017.
 She brings with her a diverse set of allies looking to transform health care.
-Her previous government roles built her network to include a range of sectors including the life sciences, global health, energy, ICT and natural resources.
+Her previous government roles built her network to include a range of stakeholders from life sciences, global health, energy, ICT and natural resources.

 Maura passionately believes our region can be a shining example of what is possible in health care through collaboration.
 Her current role as Executive Director builds on her previous leadership roles in advancing the conversation towards constructive change.